crowdcomms/frontend-coding-challenge-junior/README.md

 Note: We have included a http interceptor to authorise any requests.

-Clone the repo and create a private repository on Github.
+To complete the test you will need to clone the repo and create a private repository on Github.

-Commit regularly and follow the [Angular guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commit messages.

-Example commit message: "fix(people list): people not showing"

-Add me(dandouglas) as a collaborator once you have finished.
+You will also need to add me(dandouglas) as a collaborator once you have finished.

 ## Requirements